leoc01/rock-paper-scissors/README.md

 Rock, Paper, Scissor.

-This is, for now, the console version of Rock, Paper, scissor, made for The Odin Project.
+<del>This is, for now, the console version of Rock, Paper, scissor, made for The Odin Project.</del>

+Finished UI version of the game (:

 To play this, just clone the project, open the index.html, open de console and the game will run there.